anilcali/PythonPollScript/README.rst

                           as --poll-interval above.
     --debug               Verbose operation mode.

-Note that you can specify >1 config files (e.g. ``-c base.yaml -c production.yaml -c hosts1.yaml -c more-hosts.yaml``), with non-mapping values in each next one shadowing/overriding values from previous ones, going back to default one (which is "console-poller.yaml" in the same path as script, if exists).
+More than one config file can be specified (e.g. ``-c base.yaml -c production.yaml -c hosts1.yaml -c more-hosts.yaml``), with non-mapping values in each shadowing/overriding values from previous ones, going back to default one (which is "console_poller.yaml" in the same path as script, if exists).

 Options like ``--debug -i2 -j0`` can be used to quickly test rapid-polling all hosts, overriding intervals/jitter from the config.